Bevy Version: | 0.9 | (outdated!) |

 The World

-is where Bevy ECS stores all data and
+is where Bevy ECS stores all data and associated metadata.
+It

-associated metadata.
-It keeps track of resources, entities and
+keeps track of resources, entities and components.

 Typically, the App

-'s schedule runner will run all
+'s runner will run all schedules (which,

-stages (which, in turn, run their systems)
+in turn, run their systems) on the main world.
+Regular

-what data they can access from the world, by their system parameter
+systems are limited in what data they can access from the world,

-are only done indirectly using Commands
+manipulate the world itself are only done indirectly using

 .
-This is how most
+This is how most typical Bevy user code behaves.

 However, there are also ways you can get full direct access to the world, which gives you full control and freedom to do anything with any data stored in the Bevy ECS: